 It is believed that pheasants were introduced into Europe from China in about 1300 BC.
 They were brought to Britain in 1050 AD and transported to the United States in the 18th century.
 Pheasants are often raised for autumn and winter shoots, particularly in the United States, the United Kingdom and some European countries, especially those in Eastern Europe.
-It is an expensive sport.
-Membership of a shooting syndicate in the UK may exceed ten thousand dollars/season but this may also include generous hospitality before and after the shoot.
+It is an expensive sport and membership of a shooting syndicate in the UK may exceed ten thousand dollars per season, but this may also include generous hospitality before and after the shoot.
 Part of the reason for this high cost is that pheasants grow slowly and are expensive to raise.
-Although not native to these regions, the ring neck pheasant (Phasianus colchicus) is still found in the wild, in part because some of those raised for shooting will escape.
+Although not native to these regions, the ringneck pheasant (Phasianus colchicus) is still found in the wild, in part because some of those raised for shooting will escape.

 There are very few commercial pheasant farms in Australia and information on farming practice is scarce.
-It is estimated that the value of the industry is not more than $600,000/year.
-Olson Game Birds at Swan Hill, Victoria, until recently, raised about 20,000 pheasants/each year.
-They now only incubate pheasant eggs and the chicks are grown at Glenloth Game Farm.
+It is estimated that 60,000 pheasant are processed annually, creating a market of $1.26 million per year.
 Pheasants, in pens of 40 to 50, are mated about four weeks before the breeding season starts.

-They lay from October to January for two seasons although rate of lay is lower in year 2 and production peaks in November.
-Average egg numbers per hen are about 50–60 /season.
+They lay from October to January for two seasons although the rate of lay is lower in the second season and production peaks in November.
+Average egg numbers per hen are about 50–60 per season.
 The eggs are incubated for 24 days and brooded for at least three weeks depending on the weather.
 They are then kept in enclosures each of about 60 poults with access to a grassed pen at around 4 weeks of age.
 Early mortality at three to five days is usually due to chicks not eating (starve outs).
-Some common diseases encountered are: rota virus, coccidiosis and gape worm, particularly if the pasture is not rotated.
+Some common diseases encountered include rotavirus, coccidiosis and gape worm, particularly if the pasture is not rotated.

 Information kindly provided by Dr. David Farrell